slinder1/gd/README.md

 In the end most of these are fairly aesthetic and minor, but rather than try to hack on `spr` I opted to start over and make the exact tool I wanted.
 YMMV

+### `spacedentist/spr`

+Another great contender, https://github.com/spacedentist/spr uses multiple branches per PR to allow the local branch to be maintained as a set of changes that is amended and rebased, while only fast-forwarding remote refs associated with PRs so the GitHub UI doesn't throw away the context of comments and collapse timeline entries.

+The biggest issue (now) with this approach is that GitHub chose to codify the force-push as a requirement in their model of stacks.
+So now, you can either choose to contort your remote refs to avoid GitHub throwing away a bunch of valuable information when you force-push, or you can have the new shiny stack UI and merge queue.
+You can't have both!

+There are other quibbles I have with this `spr`, but I think this is now the overriding reason that I will not adopt this model.

 ## `gherrit`